 Clicking on the pop-up will reveal a list of available devices for output.
 Selecting the "Built-in Output" option will cause Mbox to use the computer's built-in speakers.
+Selecting an alternate device will cause that device to be used instead.
+Selecting "None" will disable any audio output from the Mbox application.

-Mbox will remember the selection if the application is quit and relaunched.
-But if the application relaunches and the previously selected device is not available, no audio will be output from the Mbox application.
+Mbox will remember the selected device and its connection (i.e. which interface it is connected to) to the computer if the application is quit and relaunched.
+If the Mbox application relaunches and the previously selected device is not available or is connected to a different interface on the computer, no audio will be output from the Mbox application.
 If this happens, the device's name will be colored yellow on the preference table, as an indication of an error condition.
+This can be resolved by connecting the device to correct port or reselecting the device in the pop-up.

-External Audio Tracks (Sidecar Files)
+External Audio Tracks (Sidecar and Stand-Alone Audio Files)

 AIFF, WAV, MP3, and AAC audio files can be placed in the Media folder with texture files.
-These audio files are triggered when a movie file with the same folder and file number is played.
+These audio files can either be triggered when a movie file with the same folder and file number is played (i.e. Sidecar) or can be played with a still image of without any visual content (i.e. Stand-alone).
+Stand-alone audio file playback is new in Mbox v4.3.